steven-adrnn/Virtual-Lab_Mobile/README.md

 # Virtual Lab Mobile

-## Developer
-This project was developed by:
-- Viktor Arsindiantoro S. - 18222083
-- Steven Adrian Corne - 18222101

 ## Project Description
 Virtual Lab Mobile is a TypeScript template starter that provides a seamless authentication flow using Supabase and React Navigation.
 It allows users to navigate through various screens while managing their authentication state effectively.